 - Rim: The standard rim on a basketball hoop is 18″ in diameter.
 Most modern hoops are equipped with a breakaway, spring-loaded rim.
 The springs may be exposed in some lower-priced hoops while most higher-priced options have the springs enclosed to help protect it from the elements.

 - Poles: If you are buying a portable or in-ground hoop, take into account the type of pole used.
 Round poles are typical for portable and smaller in-ground options.
 Made of multiple pieces, these are not designed for dunking.
 A square pole holds up better against shaking and vibrations.
 These components are made of a single piece of steel and can help provide the support for heavier backboards as well as players looking to dunk.
+Also, if you’re considering an in-ground hoop, make sure to check if the pole is designed to go directly into the ground or if it bolts down on top of a plate.
+Go with the plate-mounted option if you want freedom to move the hoop.

 - Nets: Hoops commonly come with nets made of nylon.
 But you can also use a chain link net, which can have a long lifespan but also rust if left out in wet weather.
 Breakaway net clips can be added.
 They will disengage if too much pressure is applied.